 When considering whether to use a water softener, contact your public water system to find out if you have hard water.
 Many systems treat for hardness, making water softeners unnecessary.
-Water softeners are a water treatment device.
-They remove water hardness (dissolved calcium and magnesium).
-Water softeners must be installed and maintained properly to be safe and effective.
+Water softeners are a water treatment device that removes water hardness (dissolved calcium and magnesium).
+They must be installed and maintained properly to be safe and effective.